One might assume that to play jazz all you need is an instrument,

 Playing fours provides an excellent way to trap a player.

 noted the chord sequence which caused a particular soloist much

 difficulty.
-Should the same sequence come up again (as it invariably does ) in another
+Should the same sequence come up again (as it invariably

-are a few techniques that can add to the entertainment factor
+there are a few techniques that can add to the entertainment factor

 One of the most popular is the 'James Brown'.
 At the end of a particular

-number, Mr. Brown would fake weariness and an assistant would rush
+number, Mr. Brown would feign weariness and an assistant would rush

-onto the stage, drape him with a cape and escort the apparently frail artist
+onto the stage, drape him with a cape and escort the apparently

-assistance of a stage hand (or the baritone player).
+the assistance of a stage hand (or the baritone player).

 will need to be remarkably adept at tying one very briskly indeed.